-- will put almost 7,000 square kilometers of native vegetation in the Amazon at risk, of which 3,800 square kilometers in the state of Pará - require an increment of US\$ 43 million per year to strengthen actions to control deforestation and improve land governance in the region (considering a cost of US\$ 5/tCOe to mitigate deforestation), with US\$ 23 million being earmarked for actions in the state of Pará.
+- will put almost 7 thousand square kilometers of native vegetation in the Amazon at risk, of which 3.8 thousand square kilometers in the state of Pará - require an increment of US\$ 43 million per year to strengthen actions to control deforestation and improve land governance in the region (considering a cost of US\$ 5/tCOe to mitigate deforestation), with US\$ 23 million being earmarked for actions in the state of Pará.

-These impacts in the state of Pará represent more than half of the total impact of these investments on deforestation and is concentrated on southern Pará - a region with an important forest stock essential to achieving mitigation goals for greenhouse gas emissions as set forth in the Amazonia Now Plan (Plano Amazônia Agora).
+These impacts in the state of Pará represent more than half of the total impact of these investments on deforestation and focuses on southern Pará - a region with important forest remnants and essential to achieving mitigation goals for greenhouse gas emissions as set forth in Plano Amazônia Agora.
 This number shows the importance of establishing a deeper dialogue between the Pará state government and the Federal Government in order to allow these logistics investment projects to be accompanied by investments in deforestation control.